jj1bdx/writing-otp-modules/eefsfbay2017-slides/eefsf2017-rikitake.md

 # Code maintenance and support

-* **When your code is in OTP you are responsible as the same as the OTP maintainers for the part of the code**
-* **You are expected to contribute a further enhancement or a new feature when they are available**
+## You are responsible for your code
+## Further contribution expected
-* **Old code may be deprecated and removed**
+## Old code may be removed
-* **Adding new features should be done _very carefully_**
+## Be careful on adding features

 ^ When you add a module to Erlang/OTP, that means you are also responsible for maintaining the module, especially when the security issues or vulnerabilities are found.
 You have no legal duty but are supposed to provide a help when it is requested by the OTP Team. you are also expected to contribute a further enhancement or a new feature when they are available.
 An unmaintained piece of code will be deprecated and removed from OTP by the OTP Team's discretion.
 Also, OTP Team generally takes conservative approach to change, so you need to be careful on adding a new feature to an existing module.

 ---

-# Licenses for Erlang/OTP

-* **Erlang/OTP: Apache License 2 (APLv2)**
+# Erlang/OTP License: Apache 2

-* **APLv2: _incompatible_ with GPLv2 and GPLv3**
+## _incompatible_ with GPLv2/v3
-* **MIT and BSD License code can be easily incorporated**
-* **Your code may need to be relicensed to OTP Team**
-  - The copyright notice is limited in simple manners
+## MIT/BSD code: ok to merge
+## Relicensing often needed

 ^ Erlang/OTP has been licensed under Apache License 2.0 since OTP 18.
 Mixing source code which has other licenses than Apache License 2.0 should be done carefully.
 For example, software under GNU Public License (GPL) cannot be directly linked to Erlang/OTP, due to the license compatiblity with Apache License 2.0. including MIT and BSD license code in Erlang/OTP does not require any special process.
 You may need to relicense your code to OTP Team.
 OTP Team will let you know the details on the exact conditions before merging your code, so that the legal issues will be cleared.
+In many cases, all you can add is your name and copyright year.

 ---